justdie386/luaohook/README.md

 ```
 gcc -fPIC -Wall -shared -llua5.1 ./uiohook.so keyboard.c -o keyboard.so
 ```
+There ya go, if you didn't get any errors, you should be good to go with it.
 THIS PART IS FOR WINDOWS
 step 4
 copy the uiohook.lib file into the luaohook folder